LINC 83A: ADOBE PREMIERE

-|Hours:||1 lecture per week (12 total per quarter)
+|1 lecture per week (12 total per quarter)

-|Familiarity with PC or Mac; scanning photos; using a digital still and digital video camera; not open to students with credit in LINC 81CS.
+|Familiarity with PC or Mac, scanning photos, and using a digital still and digital video camera; not open to students with credit in LINC 81CS.

 |Degree & Credit Status:

 |Letter Grade (Request for Pass/No Pass)

 Student Learning Outcomes

-- A successful student will capture and edit video.
+- Capture and edit video.

-- A successful student will add sound and transitions.
+- Add sound and transitions.

-- A successful student will work with photos.
+- Work with photos.

-- A successful student will publish to the web and devices.
+- Publish to the web and devices.